-CKD (chronic kidney disease) affects 1 in 3 adults in the US and takes its toll physically, emotionally and financially on individuals and countries as a whole.
+CKD (chronic kidney disease) affects more than 1 in 7 adults in the US and takes its toll physically, emotionally and financially on individuals and countries as a whole.

 Please note that this summary is not meant to replace information from your doctor.
 Please consult your doctor if you have any questions or concerns.